polysemy-research/loopbreaker/README.md

 There's no trick --- just do the same transformations after renaming, rather than after typechecking.
 We realized this plugin is useful outside of polysemy, so it's been released as a standalone package.

+## Usage

+Add `-fplugin=Loopbreaker` into your `package.yaml` or specific module and `INLINE` pragma to every function that should have loopbreaker generated.
+See documentation for more info.